adeukan/Generative-Design/README.md

 ** **
 **List of sketches:**

-1. Changing colors and size by moving the mouse
+01. Changing colors and size by moving the mouse
-2. Draw the color spectrum by moving the mouse
+02. Draw the color spectrum by moving the mouse
-3. Changing the color circle by moving the mouse
+03. Changing the color circle by moving the mouse
-4. Colors interpolation
+04. Colors interpolation
-5. Extract and sort the color palette of an image
+05. Extract and sort the color palette of an image
-6. Specific color palettes with offsets
+06. Specific color palettes with offsets
+07. Specific color palette and random rect-tilings
+08. Specific color palette and random rect-tilings
+09. Specific color palette and random rect-tilings
-7. Specific color palette and random rect-tilings
+10. Specific color palette and random rect-tilings

 **List of used libraries:**